Antony138/StepKit/README.md

 # StepKit
-Use HealthKit to get steps.
+Use HealthKit to get steps, distances, calories.